Malaysia Students: November 2008

 RM255 for the registration.
 Tuition fees and accommodation are fully sponsored by the government.
 Matriculation students are also given an allowance for the entire duration of their studies.

-Accounting stream
+Accounting Programme

 Assessment